Shehryar-dev/Origami-Web-Design-Project/README.md

 ## Overview
 This web design project marks the start of my tech journey when I joined Aptech during my 1st semester.
 Created with HTML, CSS, Bootstrap, JavaScript, and jQuery, it was my first attempt at building something meaningful.
 Now, over two years later, at the end of my 4th semester, I’m finally sharing it.

-This project also received the Project of the Month award at Aptech, making it even more special!
+This project received the Project of the Month award at Aptech, making it even more special!

 ## Features
 1. Responsive Design: Adapts to multiple screen sizes.